INTERNATIONAL WAFFLE DAY

 • Scandinavian Waffles – Heart-shaped and typically enjoyed with jam or whipped cream.

-How to Celebrate National Waffle Day
+How to Celebrate International Waffle Day

 • Make Homemade Waffles – Experiment with different batters, from classic buttermilk to protein-packed versions.